Great Siege of Malta: Capture of Fort St. Elmo

+In the initial weeks of the siege, prior to the arrival of the small relief sent by Garcia de Toledo, two companies of veteran soldiers from the Tercio of Sicily faced the Ottoman forces, led by three Spanish captains.
+These companies were dispatched from Sicily to Malta in the spring, anticipating the imminent Ottoman attack reported by spies.
+The companies included those of Captains Andrés Miranda and Juan de la Cerda.
+However, Captain Miranda was not present at the siege's outset, as he remained in Sicily, serving as a courier and military adviser for García de Toledo.
+His company was temporarily commanded by his second lieutenant, Gonzalo de Medrano.

+Both companies played a crucial role in the early skirmishes against the Turks at the gates of Birgu.
+During one such engagement, Ensign Gonzalo de Medrano notably distinguished himself in front of his arquebusiers, gaining the attention of Grand Master La Valette.
+When the Ottomans targeted Fort Sant Elmo to secure their fleet in Marsamxett harbour, the Grand Master's first action was to send the two Spanish companies to Sant Elmo.
+Utilizing his authority as Captain General of the Island of Malta, granted by the King of Spain, he promoted Gonzalo de Medrano to captain and assigned him to lead Captain Miranda's company.

+At Sant Elmo, approximately 500 Spanish soldiers from the two companies of the Tercio Viejo de Sicilia were besieged, alongside their captains Juan de la Cerda and Gonzalo de Medrano, as well as around 100 knights and staff members, including Andrés de Miranda.

 Having correctly calculated that the Turks would seek to secure a disembarkation point for their fleet and would thus begin the campaign by attempting to capture Fort St Elmo, de Valette sent reinforcements and concentrated half of his heavy artillery within the fort.
-His intent was for them to hold out for a relief promised by Don Garcia, Viceroy of Sicily.
+His intent was for them to hold out for a relief promised by Garcia de Toledo, Viceroy of Sicily.
 The unremitting bombardment of the fort from three dozen guns on the higher ground of Mt.
 Sciberras began on 27 May, and reduced the fort to rubble within a week, but de Valette evacuated the wounded nightly and resupplied the fort from across the harbour.
 After arriving in May, Dragut set up new batteries to imperil the ferry lifeline.
-On 3 June, a party of Janissaries managed to seize the fort's ravelin and ditch.
-Still, by 8 June, the Knights sent a message to the Grand Master that the Fort could no longer be held but were rebuffed with messages that St Elmo must hold until the reinforcements arrived.
+On 3 June, a party of Turk Janissaries managed to seize the fort's ravelin and ditch.
+Still, by 8 June, the Knights sent Captain Gonzalo de Medrano with a message to the Grand Master that the Fort could no longer be held but were rebuffed with messages that St Elmo must hold until the reinforcements arrived.